Cleo (mathematician): Investigation

 Some speculated that Cleo was a famous mathematician, such as Terence Tao (though Tao himself denied this in an email correspondence), Grigori Perelman, Stephen Hawking, or Maryam Mirzakhani.
-Allisan Parshall of Scientific American compared Cleo's posts to the work of Indian mathematician Srinivasa Ramanujan, who similarly came up with complicated mathematical formulas without explanation.
-Some suspected that Cleo was an artificial intelligence that specialized in solving complicated integrals.
+Allison Parshall of Scientific American compared Cleo's posts to the work of Indian mathematician Srinivasa Ramanujan, who similarly came up with complicated mathematical formulas without explanation.

 In late 2023, a Reddit user known as "evilscientist311" conducted a comprehensive analysis of Cleo's activity patterns and interactions with other Stack Exchange accounts.
 This investigation identified several suspicious profiles that frequently interacted with Cleo, including those of Vladimir Reshetnikov and Laila Podlesny.
 Notably, Laila Podlesny had posted the question about a complex integral that first brought Cleo widespread attention in November 2013.
 Despite these connections, evilscientist311 concluded that Cleo was likely operated by a group of university friends who collaborated on mathematical problems and abandoned the account after graduation.

 In January 2025, YouTuber Joe McCann released a video investigating Cleo's identity, building on earlier Reddit investigations that had noted connections between several Stack Exchange accounts, but concluded there was insufficient evidence to identify Cleo with certainty.
 A viewer of McCann's video discovered a link between Cleo and other accounts through email recovery information: When attempting password recovery on Laila Podlesny's Gmail account, they discovered that the backup email address matched the beginning of Vladimir Reshetnikov's email.
 When McCann contacted Reshetnikov with this evidence, Reshetnikov confirmed his identity as Cleo.

-Identity
+Personal life

 I was frustrated that when I posted questions about integrals on Math.SE, I often received comments like "Why is this interesting?" or "What makes you think that it may have a closed-form solution?"